KusionStack/kusionstack.io/docs/karpor/1-getting-started/2-installation.md

 title: Installation
 ---

+## Prerequisites

+* Ensure there is Kubernetes cluster available to install Karpor.
+For local installations, you can use Minikube or Kind.

 ## Install with helm

-Karpor can be simply installed by helm v3.5+, which is a simple command-line tool and you can get it from [here](https://helm.sh/docs/intro/install/).
+Karpor can be installed easily with helm v3.5+, which is a simple command-line tool and you can get it from [here](https://helm.sh/docs/intro/install/).

 ```shell
 helm repo add kusionstack https://kusionstack.github.io/charts